Foraminal narrowing — steps for prevention

 Foraminal narrowing is a degenerative spine condition, which means that it develops gradually over time due to the natural aging process of the spine.
 Degenerative conditions often develop in the cervical (neck) or lumbar (lower back) region of the spine because these two areas are responsible for moving and stabilizing significant areas of the body, such as the head and mass of the body, respectively.
 Because of the repetitive motion in these two areas, the vertebrae of the spine can become worn down and may begin to compress the disc in between each set of vertebrae.
 As the disc gradually deteriorates, the space between the vertebrae — the foramina — begins to narrow, causing foraminal narrowing or foraminal stenosis.

-The single most common cause of foraminal narrowing is degeneration that accompanies the natural aging process.
-While there is no way to turn back the hands of time, you can modify your behavior to keep the vertebrae, intervertebral discs, facet joints, muscles, and ligaments of the spine as healthy as possible, reducing your risk.
-Below are a few tips to maintain spine strength:
+While there is no way to change what has already developed, you can modify your behavior to keep the components of the spine as healthy as possible, reducing your risk of developing foraminal narrowing.
+Below are a few tips to maintain a healthy spine:

 - Do not smoke and keep consumption of alcohol to a minimum

 - Eat foods low in saturated fat and high in calcium and omega-3 fatty acids

 - Exercise, but avoid high-impact activities that hurt your back or neck

 - Practice regular, gentle stretching, like restorative yoga